condep/condep-dsl-operations/_docs/3_0/deployment/iis-web-application.md

 version_added: 3.1.0
 ---

 Works exactly as the [Directory](../directory/) operation, except it will mark the directory as a Web Application in IIS on the remote server.
-If you emit the `destDir`, ConDep will use the physical path from the Web Site and add the Web Application directly under that path.
+If you omit the `destDir`, ConDep will use the physical path from the Web Site and add the Web Application directly under that path.

 ## Syntax